 If you’re looking for a stepping stone game between a more traditional board game like Monopoly or Cluedo to something a bit more specialist, Catan is that perfect transition.

-You might think you’re the baddest giant monster around, but so do all your friends.
+You might think you’re the biggest, baddest giant monster around, but so do all your friends.
 King of Tokyo puts you in the shoes/feet/tentacles of a colossal beast rampaging around a metropolis, growing stronger as you fend off both your monster friends and pesky humans fighting back with tanks and planes.

 The goal is to simply destroy as much of a metropolis and cause as much rampage as possible, but you need to carefully consider your actions.
 Your monster may need healing, investing in its skills may cause more damage.
 It's not a complicated setup, but lots of fun, especially in bigger groups.

 It’s a delightfully silly game with bright colors, easy-to-learn gameplay, and a cast of inventive monsters straight from the 1950s Sci-Fi B-movie backlog.
 Simply one of the best board games out there for kaiju fans.